bigari/shops-nearby/backend/README.md

 We only save the date at which the reaction has been made. (likedAt and dislikedAt) Given a shop and a user we should have 0 or 1 reaction.

 If the reaction does not exist then the shop has never been liked or disliked.

 If the reaction exists then the presence of likedAt indicates the shop has been liked and should appear only in user preferences.

-The presence of dislikedAt indicates the shop has been disliked and should not appear while currentDate - dislikedAt <= 2h.
+If the reaction exists then the presence of dislikedAt indicates the shop has been disliked and should not appear while currentDate - dislikedAt <= 2h.

 There is no functionnal need to make likedAt a date.
 But because dislikedAt has to be a date and we need to keep types consistent, it is so.
 Plus it embeds more information so we only increase our options.